ozseccon/ozlockcon.com/index.md

 title: "OzSecCon"
 ---

-## Announcement - April 4th
+## Announcement --- April 4th

-The call for papers and call for workshops has closed!
+The call for papers and workshops have closed!

 Thank you to everyone who has submitted this year.
-We have now messaged all applications a response and our schedule is being worked on and will be released in the coming few days!
+We have messaged all applications a response.

+We’re finalising our schedule, which we will be releasing in the coming few days.

-You can now see the amazing line up we have this year on the [speakers](/speakers/) and [workshops](/workshops/) pages.
+In the meantime please check out the amazing line up we have this year on the **[speakers](/speakers/)** and **[workshops](/workshops/)** pages.

 We hope everyone is practicing hard for the competitions this year!
-We aim to post the rules up in the next few weeks.
+Competition rules will be documented on the site later.

-The ticket sales for this year are still up and selling fast, this includes ticket sales for training as well as the main conference event.
-[Please see here for the tickets.](https://ozseccon-2019.lilregie.com/booking/attendees/new)
+The ticket sales for this year are still up and selling _fast_.

+Please get in quick to ensure you **[don't miss out on a ticket](https://ozseccon-2019.lilregie.com/booking/attendees/new)**.
+Sign up for training and workshops can also be purchased there.

-## Announcement - January 29th
+## Announcement --- January 29th

-The ticket sales for this year are now live and open to all: this includes ticket sales for training as well as the main conference event.
-[Please see here for the tickets.](https://ozseccon-2019.lilregie.com/booking/attendees/new)
+The **[ticket sales for this year are now live and open to all](https://ozseccon-2019.lilregie.com/booking/attendees/new)**: this includes ticket sales for training as well as the main conference event.

 We are pleased to announce two [professional training plans](/training/) covering distinct disciplines:

-1) Wayne Ronaldson will be running his renowned red team training once again this year, but with a significantly more in depth syllabus.
-The training will span across 4 days, from 11th of June to 14th of June.
+1. Wayne Ronaldson will be running his renowned red team training once again this year, but with a significantly more in-depth syllabus.
+The training will span across 4 days, from 11th – 14th of June.

-2) Matt Smith (Huxleypig), well-known for his work defeating high security disc detainer locks, will be teaching a day-long course on a variety of uncommon high security attacks, and various vulnerabilities in high security disc detainer locking systems, such as Protec 1 and 2.
+2. Matt Smith (_Huxleypig_), well known for his work defeating high security disc detainer locks, will be teaching a day-long course on a variety of uncommon high security attacks, and various vulnerabilities in high security disc detainer locking systems, such as the Abloy Protec 1 and 2.
 This course will run on Friday the 14th June 2019.

-In addition, the Lockpicking and Key Impressioning workshops will be running on 14th Friday.
+In addition, the _Lockpicking_ and _Key Impressioning_ workshops will be running on 14th Friday.

 These smaller workshops will be run by expert trainers and the small cost of attendance will be used to cover the cost of the consumables that are used each year.
 This separated cost is reflected in the reduced general conference ticket price.

-As per the previous announcement, [our call for papers and call for workshops is open](https://ozseccon.com/cfpw).
+As per the previous announcement, our call for papers and call for workshops is <del>open</del> <ins>closed</ins>.
 Please note that this year we are also looking for talks covering reverse engineering topics around embedded devices (commonly found in hardware used for security systems) as well as talks covering topics such as social engineering.

-[Our sponsor drive is also open](https://ozseccon.com/sponsors) and we're hoping that you and your company can help us out by getting involved and making sure OzSecCon has another amazing year!
+**[Our sponsor drive is also open](https://ozseccon.com/sponsors)** and we're hoping that you and your company can help us out by getting involved and making sure OzSecCon has another amazing year!

-## Announcement - January 4th
+## Announcement --- January 4th

 We are pleased to announce we are back for a third year running!

-The call for papers and workshops is up.
-The call for papers and the call for workshops can be [found at this link](/cfpw/).
+The call for papers and workshops is <del>up</del> <ins>closed</ins>.

 Read on for more information!